 Weekly boarding is Monday to Friday.
 Pupils go home on Friday evening or Saturday lunchtime and come back on Sunday night or Monday morning.
 It's grown enormously in popularity over the past fifteen years, partly because so many parents are dual-career and partly because schools have realised that weekly boarders fill beds without the heartache of full separation.

 Flexi boarding is the loosest arrangement.
 A child boards one, two, or three nights a week, usually pre-booked at the start of term, sometimes with the option to add a night here or there.
-It often suits parents whose work has unpredictable late evenings, or children who'd otherwise have a long, miserable commute on the nights they have rugby or orchestra.
+It often suits parents whose work has unpredictable late evenings, or children who'd otherwise have a long, miserable commute on the nights they have late training, music practice, or any activity that runs past six.

-That's the textbook description.
-Here's what your school visit might not reveal: the gap between what a school calls itself and what its boarding houses actually feel like at weekends.
+That's how each one is described on paper.
+The harder thing to find out, and the thing that matters most, is the gap between what a school calls itself and what its boarding houses actually feel like at weekends.

-A school that advertises full boarding and has a thriving Saturday programme (matches, music, trips, and a busy Sunday brunch) is one school.
-A school that advertises full boarding but quietly empties from Friday evening as most pupils go home for the weekend is a very different one, even though the prospectus reads the same.
+A school that advertises full boarding and has a busy Saturday programme — matches, music, trips, and a proper Sunday brunch — is one school.
+A school that advertises full boarding but quietly empties from Friday evening, with most pupils going home for the weekend, is a very different one, even though the website reads the same.
 The difference matters enormously to a child whose family lives a long way away.
-An almost-empty boarding house at weekends, with a handful of overseas pupils rattling around between matron and the housemaster's family, can be a lonely place.
+An almost-empty boarding house at weekends, with a handful of overseas pupils sharing meals between the matron (the member of staff who runs the practical side of house life — laundry, sickness, daily logistics) and the housemaster's family, can be a lonely place.

 When you visit, the question to ask isn't do you offer full boarding?
 It's how many pupils are in the boarding house on Saturday night?
 Followed by what's the pattern across the term?
-Heads and admissions staff who run a genuinely full school are happy to answer that directly.
-Schools where the answer is uncomfortable will hedge.
-Listen to the hedging.
+Heads who run a genuinely full school are happy to answer directly.
+Schools where the answer is uncomfortable will dance around it.
+Listen for the dancing.

 The three kinds of boarding